2024 Chateau Mouton Rothschild Aile d'Argent

 chevron-down

-In the early 1980s, Philippine de Rothschild decided to plant a few hectares of the vineyard with white grape varieties.
-The sandy, gravelly soil is planted with Sauvignon Blanc (52%), Semillon (39%), Sauvignon Gris (8%) and Muscadelle (1%) at a density of 9,000 vines per hectare to encourage competition between the vines.
-50% of the wine is aged in new oak barrels.
-Rich, complex and elegant, Mouton Rothschild Aile d'Argent, despite being produced in very limited quantities, has quickly become a benchmark for lovers of fine white Bordeaux wines.
+In the early 1980s, Philippine de Rothschild decided to plant a few hectares of his vineyard with white grape varieties.
+The sandy, gravelly soil was planted with Sauvignon Blanc (52%), Semillon (39%), Sauvignon Gris (8%), and Muscadelle (1%) at a density of 9,000 vines per hectare to encourage competition among the vines.
+Fifty percent of the wine is aged in new oak barrels.
+Rich, complex, and elegant, Mouton Rothschild Aile d'Argent, despite being produced in very limited quantities, has quickly become a benchmark for lovers of fine white Bordeaux wines.

-The Mouton Rotschild Aile d'Argent is pale yellow with green nuances, the wine is both intense and expressive on the nose.
-It starts with aromas of citrus and white fruits and then, after some air, reveals notes of tropical fruits, minerals and white pepper.
-From a fresh and spicy attack with hints of lemon and spices, the taste becomes softer and creamier, with notes of pastry and apricot, while toasted and roasted accents accompany the finish harmoniously.
+The Mouton Rothschild Aile d'Argent is pale yellow with greenish hues, and the nose is both intense and expressive.
+It opens with aromas of citrus and white fruit, then, after a little airing, reveals notes of tropical fruit, minerals, and white pepper.
+From a fresh and zesty attack with hints of lemon and spice, the palate softens and becomes creamier, with notes of pastry and apricot, while toasted and roasted notes harmoniously accompany the finish.

 Ratings: 96-97 James Suckling, 94 Jean-Marc Quarin, 94 Jane Anson, 94 Falstaff Magazine, 94 Decanter, 93-95 Jeb Dunnuck, 93-94 Alexandre Ma, 92-94 The Wine Independent (L. Perrotti-Brown), 91-93 Vinous (A. Galloni), 89-91 Wine Advocate.

-FACT: The wine is in our conditioned Wine Warehouse and if you come to pick up the wine you will often also receive a nice discount.
-You will see your discount immediately when you choose 'Pick up' on the checkout page.
-We are located in Dordrecht with plenty of parking.
+FACT: The wine is stored in our climate-controlled Wine Warehouse, and if you pick it up, you'll often receive a nice discount.
+You'll see your discount immediately when you select "Pickup" at checkout.
+We're located in Dordrecht with ample parking.
 Click here for our address.

 1. Fried sole with beurre noisette, lemon and parsley

-The creamy sauce and delicate structure of the fish complement the subtle wood tones and refined mouthfeel of the wine.
-Lemon and parsley bring freshness that harmonizes with the lively acidity.
+The creamy sauce and delicate texture of the fish complement the subtle oak notes and refined mouthfeel of the wine beautifully.
+Lemon and parsley bring a freshness that harmonizes with the lively acidity.

 2. Lobster salad with fennel, orange and tarragon

-The juicy lobster and aniseed fennel complement the roundness and spiciness of the wine.
-The citrus accents from the orange enhance the freshness in the glass.
+The succulent lobster and aniseed-like fennel complement the wine's roundness and spiciness.
+Citrus notes from the orange enhance the freshness in the glass.

 3. Grilled chicken fillet with creamy leek sauce and roasted almonds

-The soft flavours of chicken and leek blend well with the floral and round character of the wine, while almond adds depth that matches the wood aging.
+The soft flavours of chicken and leek complement the wine's floral and rounded character, while almond adds depth that complements the wood aging.

 4. Ravioli with ricotta, lemon zest and sage butter

-The soft, creamy filling matches the structure of the wine.
-The lemon zest brings tension and freshness that nicely matches the Sauvignon Blanc component.
+The soft, creamy filling complements the wine's structure.
+The lemon zest adds tension and freshness that complements the Sauvignon Blanc component beautifully.

 5. Turbot with white asparagus, mousseline sauce and chives

-The refined flavours of fish and asparagus are carried by the rich mouthfeel of the wine.
-The sauce connects the whole with the soft wood influences and the length of the finish.
+The refined flavors of fish and asparagus are carried by the wine's rich mouthfeel.
+The sauce ties it all together with the soft wood notes and the long finish.

-6. Baked sweetbreads with celeriac cream and green apple
+6. Fried sweetbreads with celeriac cream and green apple

 The soft texture of the sweetbreads and the earthy notes of celeriac enhance the wine's layering, while the apple provides a fresh counterpoint that accentuates the acidity.